EpicBrainUser/python-booklet/python_booklet.typ

 == Inheritance

 The idea behind inheritance is that it allows you to more easily write similar classes by abstracting them to a 'parent' class and the 'child' classes inherit their properties, state, and behaviours.
-Then in the child class you can add seperate functionality without having to copy and paste the whole parent class. \
+Then in the child class you can add separate functionality without having to copy and paste the whole parent class. \
 For example (and for this example I'm going to abstract the ideas, so it may not actually be a viable option if you were going to try build this), if you were building a city simulation game, and in the city there are many buildings.\
 Without inheritance, you might make a class for a school, one for a home, one for a skyscraper and so on; but all these classes have lots of things in common, like similar materials, having doors and windows, and structural elements. \
 Here's some representative pseudocode:\